Skip To The Main Content

 10:45 – 12:15 | Concurrent Sessions

-While the use of isolators limits the risk of contamination, aseptic processing areas are still in use today.
+While the use of isolators significantly reduces the risk of contamination, conventional aseptic processing areas are still widely used today.
 It is imperative to maintain strict control of these environments, which is in part accomplished through a robust cleaning and disinfection program that utilizes sterilized or pre-sterile disinfection agents.
-This session will also provide the essential elements of sterility validation for gamma-irradiated disinfection agents and how to reduce the risk of contamination while considering their chemical stability once opened.
+This session will describe the essential elements of sterility validation for irradiated disinfection supplies and agents and how to reduce the risk of contamination while considering their chemical stability once opened.

 11:55 | Q&A